 History

 In 2012 the club welcomed its inaugural women's team who competed in division three and two of the womens all age NSFA competition.
-Presently the women’s team is in hiatus, but there is scope for a renewed push with the right manager.
-The club and OBA would be willing provide additional support to re-instigate the women’s team.

 Archives